Apozzi/TuringCraft/README.md

 ## Desktop (Electron)

-To execute via desktop you must create a build `npm run build` it will be generated `dist-electron`, after that just `npm run electron`.
+To execute via desktop locally you must create a build `npm run build` it will be generated `dist-electron`, after that just `npm run electron`.

 ## Author